 We have created a morning and night routine for your use at home!

-This is just one of many ways to create a schedule to support your child in completing tasks.
 You can print and laminate these PDFs and display them in a central location in your home.
 Laminating the image allows it to become a dry erase board and your child can physically check off tasks as they are completed!